mrmrs/html/README.md

 without any of the boring setup.

 # Features

 * Modular file structure, easy to extend or get rid of existing code.
 * Mobile friendly responsive type scale
+* A solid SCSS base that starts with Normalize.css
 * Thoroughly commented code (Easy to get going if it's your first jekyll project)
 * Two media queries for tablet and desktop size screens.
 Lends itself to mobile-first design.